Day 1: Edinburgh to Pitlochry

 Overnight & Dinner: Knockendarroch Hotel**** (classic room), Pitlochry

-Day 2: Morning walk, afternoon optional distillery tour
+Day 2: Choice of morning walks, afternoon optional distillery tour

 Drink in the clean, crisp Highland air on an easy morning walk from Pitlochry to nearby Moulin and the island ruins of Caistel Dubh (the black castle), or you can simply enjoy browsing Pitlochry's cafés, delis and shops.